 When you step out of your role and allow other people the opportunity to take on the responsibility, you soon realise that you’re not so indispensable after all.
 This isn’t a bad thing.
 You can be proud that you have built something that can be handed on to other capable people.
 And it means that others will have a chance to take on something new and show what they can do.

 Stepping back into a role after extended time away, you will have a new perspective and be able to observe how things have been done in your absence.
 This makes you more self-aware and cognisant of other people’s abilities, and shapes you to be a future leader rather than a micro-manager.

 Career breaks are being seen in a more positive light by employers

 The idea of taking extended time out of work to travel hasn’t always been seen as a positive by employers.
 Times are changing, however, and a growing number of businesses are not only recognising the benefits of career gaps, but implementing policies to encourage them.

 Many industry-leading companies now allow employees to take sabbaticals to pursue personal development opportunities such as travel.
 It’s also becoming more common in small to medium-sized businesses.
 Coupled with this, there is a rise in programmes such as ‘returnships’ to support people in getting back into work after a career break.

 As more business leaders embrace the growing travel career break trend, it is not only being understood as a legitimate career decision, but also as a highly beneficial experience when it comes to developing relevant skills.

 Taking a career break to travel should not be seen as a blip or a step backwards.
 Embrace the opportunities it creates, and it can take you in a direction you never thought possible.

 More career break resources

 Ready to get started?
-See our six-step guide to taking a travel career break and round-the-world travel planning guide.
+See our ultimate guide to taking a travel career break and round-the-world travel planning guide.
 You can also read more of our career gapper interviews to discover the inspiration stories of other people who have taken time off work to travel.